 Location search

 An intersection search feature is available via the arrow button on the left side of the map.
 The user can select the borough and then choose the on street and cross street from a list of valid intersecting streets.
+In scenarios where the street names included intersect more than once, the location search will include all matches.